edfrias/node-api-rest/README.md

 - ```npm start``` to run the project
 - ```npm run watch``` to have a hot reloading while you are coding

+---

+## Dependencies:
+- Node
+- Express
+- Mongoose
+- Nodemon
+- Bcrypt
+- Crypto
+- Express-handlebars
+- Moment
+- JWT-simple

+---

+### TODOs | Next steps:
+- Improve templating and markup, maybe using Handlebars, Pug...
+- Add **a lot** of testing with Jest
+- Deploy the API into Heroku? maybe?